felippe-regazio/1post/README.md

 Everything in 1POST is just simple HTML combination and interpolation, there is no complex building process, just add your assets as you would do on a normal HTML file.
 A tip: Try to keep header assets and script tags on the `template-*` files.

+## Cache

+1POST has a cache strategy to process only new and/or modified posts on a new build.
+If want to clean the cache and rebuild all the posts from scratch, just delete the file `/posts/cache.json`.

 ## Deploying

 Your blog is a simple collection of static files, just drop its folder on the server and go get a coffee ;)